 Can Campylobacter Infections Be Prevented?

-milk and juices.
-While hiking and camping, don't drink water from streams or from
+- Only drink water that has been tested and approved for purity (especially in developing countries).
+While hiking and camping, don't drink water from streams or rivers.

 When Should I Call the Doctor?

 - has diarrhea with blood in it

 - has diarrhea that lasts longer than a week